 A printed copy of the report may also be obtained on campus.
 On the Escanaba campus, the report can be obtained in the Vice President of Operations office, Catherine Bonifas building room 202A.
-On the West campus, the report may be obtained in the office of the Vice President for Bay College West located on the second floor room 215.
+On the West campus, the report may be obtained in the office of the Campus Administrator Bay College West located on the second floor room 215.